Cloud computing architecture: Software as a service (SaaS)

 Of these, flex tenancy is considered the most user adaptive SaaS paradigm in designated multi-input four way manifold models.
 Such systems are based on simplified encryption methods that target listed data sequences over multiple passes.
 The simplicity of this concept makes flex tenancy SaaS popular among those without informatics processing experience, such as basic maintenance and custodial staff in franchise businesses.

 Development as a service (DaaS)

-Development as a service is web based, community shared tool set.
+Development as a service is a web-based, community shared toolset.
 This is the equivalent to locally installed development tools in the traditional (non-cloud computing) delivery of development tools.

 Data as a service (DaaS)

 Data as a service web based design construct where cloud data is accessed through a defined API layer.
 DaaS services are often considered as a specialized subset of a Software as a Service (SaaS) offering.

 Platform as a service (PaaS)

 Platform as a service is cloud computing service which provides the users with application platforms and databases as a service.
 This is equivalent to middleware in the traditional (non-cloud computing) delivery of application platforms and databases.